 How Much Money Have I Made On Pinterest With Affiliate Marketing?

-Personally, I have earned a few million dollars from affiliate marketing, since I quit the workforce to pursue blogging a couple of years back.
+Personally, I have earned 6 figures/year from affiliate marketing, since I quit the workforce to pursue blogging a couple of years back.

 And that income is greatly thanks to all the free traffic I’ve received from Pinterest.

 I am not sure of the exact dollar amount of my income that was directly converted from Pinterest traffic, as that is difficult to track.

 As many of my affiliate pins lead to lead magnet pages, that then warm up the buyer via an email sales funnel where they convert later (and then that leads into my high-ticket offers, which then circles back to affiliate offers in the funnel!)

 Some of these buyers that originally found me via an affiliate pin on Pinterest end up buying a website from my website flipping marketplace or selling their website there, which leads to a commission.

 So, a direct pin click to immediate sale is tricky for me to track!